NCAR/wrf_hydro_training/Readme.md

 ## What is included

 * The model code corresponding to the specified version, in this case v2.0
-* An example test case compatible with the model code release.
+* An example test case compatible with the included model code
 * WRF-Hydro training lessons as Jupyter Notebooks
-* Jupyter Notebook server.
+* Jupyter Notebook server

-**Note: Port forwarding is setup with the `-p 8888:8888` argument, which maps your localhost port to the container port.
-If you already have something running on port 8888 on your localhost you will need to change this number**
+**Note:** Port forwarding is setup with the `-p 8888:8888` argument, which maps your localhost port to the container port.
+If you already have something running on port 8888 on your localhost you will need to change this number